MLukman/Keycloak-PII-Data-Encryption-Provider/README.md

 ![Screenshot of "Add validator" popup dialog](screenshot-add-validator.png)

 This provider also automatically encrypts any user attributes that have their names start with "pii-" prefix even without the validator.

+## Known issues/limitations

+1. Built-in user attributes `username` and `email` as well as unmanaged attributes are not supported.
+2. If the encrypted values in the database cannot be decrypted for whatever reason, the base64 encrypted value will be displayed as-is to the users and clients.
+This may cause confusions.